bitwarden/workflow-linter/README.md

 ### Setup settings.yaml

-If a non-default configuration is desired (different than `src/bitwarden_workflow_linter/default_settings.yaml`), copy the below and create a `settings.yaml` in the directory that `bwwl` will be running from.
+If a non-default configuration is desired (different than `src/bitwarden_workflow_linter/default_settings.yaml`), copy the below and create a `settings.yaml` in the directory that `bwwl` will be running from ( generally will be the root directory in CI).

 ```yaml
 enabled_rules: